anbaphish/anbaphish.github.io/README.md

 # anbaphish.github.io
-rip of emulatorjs demo using httrack just to mess around and throwing mimi on the logos and such
+rip of emulatorjs demo using httrack just to mess around and throwing mimi on the logos and such.